-I was also incredibly surprised by how much freedom I had on my tour.
+I was also incredibly surprised by how much freedom I had on my group tour.
 I love scuba diving and was a little disappointed that I was going all the way to Thailand without visiting at least one of the incredible dive sites the country had to offer.
 However, one night I was talking to Martin, my other group leader, and the topic of diving came up.
 To my surprise, he asked me if I wanted to go, and told me that as long as I was certified, it shouldn’t be an issue.
 He went out of his way to make sure that I got to go (along with two other people from my trip), and less than a day later everything was sorted.
 I didn’t have to worry about whether I was going with a reputable company, if I was getting ripped off or not, or do any of the work.
 All I had to do was wake up the morning of the dive and get in the taxi to the dock.
 I ended up seeing a whale shark up close, and it was one of my favourite days of the trip.

 I loved my group tour experience, I made incredible friends that I still spend time with and my days were filled with enriching and entertaining activities.
 I was still able to maintain my freedom, and my group leaders were nothing but helpful and supportive.
 I honestly don’t think that I would’ve been able to do everything I did on my own, and I could not be more grateful for all of the experiences I had.
 Thanks INTRO!

-Ready for your own life-changing travel experience?
-Check out all of the trips in Asia INTRO Travel has on offer right here!
+Ready for your own life-changing travel experience backpacking Thailand?
+Check out all of our small group tours in Asia INTRO Travel has on offer right here!